matthijscox/Blog/pages/2022-12-29-org-refactor.md

 ## Conclusion

 This turned into a much longer blog post than I imagined, but I enjoyed summarizing my thoughts on the matter.
 I fear the engineers in my audience will find this story rather fluffy.
 I know my past self would also be surprised that I am involved with such seemingly irrational, non-scientific, business management, magical thinking.
-Perhaps I crossed fully into [meta-rationality](https://metarationality.com/introduction) now, which is an evolved state of a rational thinker.
+Perhaps I crossed fully into [meta-rationality](https://metarationality.com/introduction) now, which is a possible evolved state of a rational thinker.

 I do hope more engineering leaders join me in organizational refactoring.
 I can't say the work is always enjoyable, but it's important.
 Those who deeply understand [Conway's law](https://en.wikipedia.org/wiki/Conway%27s_law), know it is necessary for succesful technological designs.
 To keep you inspired, I will end this post similar to my other [magical thinking piece](https://www.functionalnoise.com/pages/2021-05-04-developer-freedom/): refactoring organizations is just like refactoring code, only a little less rigorous and a lot more nebulous.